Saturday, September 27, 2025

 Video of Antiroll Tank in Action

-Here is some video and photos of our recording inclinometer to show the effect of the roll tank.
+Here is some video and photos of our recording inclinometer to show the effect of the roll tank installed in the prior blog.
 The videos are short because they are size limited by Blogspot.

 Here is what the approaching wake looked like.
-A good 10 2' waves to get us violently rocking.
+A good ten 2' waves perfectly spaced to get us violently rocking.
 Time to batten the hatches.

 I later went solo around Cape Caution in order to pick up Beth, who flew home from Bella Bella for a week and was flying back into Refuge Cove.
-Here is a little video of "Cape Caution" (which I actually never saw that day.
-Very foggy and some long swell coming in from the Pacific.
+Here is a little video of "Cape Caution" (which I actually never even saw that day, except on the RADAR).
+Very foggy and some long swell on the beam coming in from the Pacific.
 Nothing the tank couldn't handle.

-Oddly enough, the roughest part of my trip this year was from Squirrel Cove, where I spent the night at anchor, across the 3 or 4 miles to Refuge Cove, where Beth was coming in on a float plane at noon.
+Oddly enough, the roughest part of my trip this year was from Squirrel Cove in Desolation Sound, where I spent the night at anchor, across the 3 or 4 miles to Refuge Cove, where Beth was coming in on a float plane at noon.
 If I'd had a choice, I probably wouldn't have crossed until later in the day after the tide changed.
-This is 20 knot wind against the flood tide and right on my beam.
-The ride wasn't pleasant, but also not too uncomfortable once I got used to the fact that the max rolling was all about 10 degrees and seemed fairly mild mannered.
+This is +20 knot wind against the flood tide and right on my beam.
+The ride wasn't pleasant, but also not too uncomfortable once I got used to the fact that the max rolling was all of about 10 degrees and seemed fairly mild mannered compared to similar conditions in the past.

 The inclinometer shows that the maximum roll to port was about 5 degrees more than any roll to starboard.
-That is because the wind was coming across the deck from starboard, causing a constant list of about 5 degrees just from just the wind, even if there were no waves.
+That is because the wind was coming across the deck from starboard, causing a constant list of about 5 degrees from just the wind, even had there been no waves.
 It was howling pretty good.
 So the actual wave induced rolling was about 10 degrees.
-About 1/2 of what I would have expected from these conditions without the tank.
+That is about 1/2 of what I would have expected from these conditions without the tank.

 My assessment is that the antiroll tank is definitely worth the time and effort.
-I still have some experimentation to do with the amount and viscosity of the tank liquid, but even with just a guesstimated amount of tap water, its utility was proven.
-If I decide to integrate the tank into the flying bridge structure, it would still be only a $1,000 investment.
-From what I've heard, it more effective than bilge keels (at $15,000).
+I still have some experimentation to do with the amount and viscosity of the tank liquid,* but even with just a guesstimated amount of tap water, its utility was proven.
+If I decide to integrate the tank into the flying bridge structure, which would entail some fiberglass work, it would still be only a $1,000 investment.
+From what I've heard, it would be more effective than bilge keels (at $15,000).
 Might be close to being as effective as active fins (at $40K).
-Maybe not as effective as a gyro stabilizer (at $60K).
-And there are the advantages of no maintenance, nothing to snag crab lines, works at zero speed (at anchor), no need to haul out, no decrease in speed, no increase in fuel usage, no need to run a generator (I've removed mine), etc. And, as I said in a prior blog, no profit margin for a seller/installer/designer.
+Maybe not as effective as a gyro stabilizer (at +$60K).
+And there are the advantages of no maintenance, nothing to snag crab lines, works at zero speed (at anchor), no need to haul out, no decrease in speed, no increase in fuel usage, no need to run a 240V generator (I've removed mine), etc. And, as I said in a prior blog, there is also no profit margin for a seller/installer/designer.
 The latter is likely the reason that antiroll tanks are rare.

 Monday, September 1, 2025